Learning Neural Acoustic Fields: Methods

 \section{Methods}

 We are interested in learning a generic acoustic representation of an arbitrary scene, which can capture the underlying sound propagation of arbitrary sound sources across both seen and unseen locations in a scene.
 We first review relevant background information towards modeling environment reverberations.
 We then describe Neural Acoustic Fields (NAFs), a neural field which we show can capture, in a generic manner, the acoustics of arbitrary scenes.
-We further discuss how we can parameterize NAF in a manner so that it can capture acoustics property even at unseen sound sources and listener positions.
-Finally, we discuss the underlying implementation details of our model.
+We further discuss how we can parameterize NAF so that it can capture acoustics property even at unseen sound sources and listener positions.
+Finally, we discuss the implementation details of our model illustrated in Figure~\ref{fig:netarch}.